 Protecting your personal information is very important to Thrive Personal Training Limited (“Thrive”).

-During the course of making initial contact, Thrive may obtain personal information about you, such as your name, email address, fitness history and health status.
+During the course of making initial contact, even before you become a paying client, Thrive may obtain personal information about you, such as, amongst other things, your name, email address, fitness history and health status.
 This information assists Thrive in designing its service for you.
 As this information is private and often personal, Thrive offers you the following assurances:

 - It is committed to safeguarding your privacy online.